zhangxijing97/INFO7375_NeuralNetworks_AI/Quizs/Midterm2.md

 ## 5. (max points 4).
 What is the difference between batch and mini-batch training?
 What are the cons and pros for using batch or mini-batch training?

+Batch Training<br>
+The entire dataset is passed through the model at once for each iteration to get the gradient and before updating the model's parameters.<br>

+Pros:<br>
+Stable convergence: Uses the full dataset, leading to a more accurate estimate of the gradient and typically more stable convergence.<br>
+Efficient on small datasets: Works well when the dataset is small enough to fit into memory.<br>

+Cons:<br>
+High memory consumption: Not feasible for large datasets as it can exhaust memory.<br>
+Slow convergence: Processing the whole dataset per update can slow down training.<br>

+Mini-Batch Training<br>
+The dataset is divided into smaller subsets (mini-batches), and model parameters are updated after each mini-batch.<br>

+Pros:<br>
+Efficient on big datasets: much faster when the datasets is big, and it allows training on larger datasets that don’t fit in memory at once.<br>
+Faster convergence: Updates parameters more frequently than batch training, leading to faster and more gradual convergence.<br>
+Balanced variance: Maintains some stability by averaging over a subset, reducing variance compared to stochastic gradient descent.<br>

+Cons:<br>
+Some noise in gradient estimates: Mini-batch updates can be noisier than full batch training, something mini-batch cannot accurate estimate of the gradient compare to batch training.<br>

 ## 6. (max points 4).
 Why is the enthropy-based loss (scost) function is typically used in training neural networks?

+Entropy-based loss functions, like cross-entropy loss, are commonly used in training neural networks for classification tasks due to their effectiveness in measuring the difference between predicted probabilities and actual labels.
+Here’s why they are typically used:

+Probabilistic Interpretation: Cross-entropy loss treats the output of a neural network (often after a softmax activation) as a probability distribution over classes.
+This is ideal for classification tasks where we want the network to output probabilities that align closely with the true class probabilities.

+Penalty for Incorrect Predictions: Entropy-based losses are particularly sensitive to incorrect predictions.
+They penalize confident yet incorrect predictions more heavily, guiding the network to adjust weights to improve accuracy.

+Good Gradient Properties: Entropy-based losses provide gradients that are well-suited for backpropagation.
+This helps the model learn faster and converge more effectively by providing meaningful updates, even when predictions are close but not quite accurate.

+Logarithmic Penalty: The logarithmic nature of cross-entropy makes it sensitive to misclassified examples, pushing the model harder to correctly classify difficult samples.
+This helps the network make predictions that align well with ground truth classes.

 ## 7. (max points 4).
 Describe forward and backward propagation for a multilayer (deep) neural network.